shankar2311/Game_Battleship/README.md

 I have manually tested this project by doing the following:

-* Passed the code through a PEP8 linter and found some errors.
+* Passed the code through a Code Institute's PEP8 linter and found some errors.
 ![validator](assets/images/validator.png)

 * Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice.